Rxiqi-Development/RxiqiMonitor/README.md

   <b>ᴊʏɢᴜʏ#9535</b>
 Activity: Helped me finally get it working so it doesnt spam like it was doing initially.

+# Usage
+Install the required node modules
+`npm i discord.js`
+then fill in the 'config.js' with the relative information for the monitor to monitor your bot.

+Once you have done the above open up Command Prompt or Powershell and type `node monitor.js` and it will load the script, make sure to invite the monitor bot your discord server first and that the bot its monitoring is in the same guild.

+Leave this script running 24/7 to ensure 24/7 Monitoring.

 # Support Server
 [Join Here](https://discord.gg/ufxFPaZ)